Characterizing and Improving the Robustness of Self-Supervised Learning through Background Augmentations: Methods

-MoCov2 is trained using SGD and a larger (than the standard 256) batch size of 1024 (distributed across 32 GPUs) with a 20 epoch warmup for 220 (800) epochs in the medium (full) setting.
-These settings were chosen to increase training speed while matching the reported performance at a similar number of epochs (200 in \citet{chen2020mocov2}).
+\paragraph{Implementation.} \moco~is trained using SGD and a larger (than the standard 256) batch size of 1024 (distributed across 32 GPUs) with a 20 epoch linear warmup for 220 (800) epochs in the medium (full) setting.
+These settings were chosen to increase training speed while matching the reported performance at a similar number of epochs in \citet{chen2020mocov2}.

-BYOL \cite{grill2020bootstrap} and SwAV were trained using LARS \cite{you2017large} using a batch size of 4096, distributed across 64 GPUs with synchronized BatchNorm for groups of 8 GPUs.
+BYOL and SwAV were trained using LARS \citep{you2017large} using a batch size of 4096, distributed across 64 GPUs with synchronized batch normalization \citep{ioffe_batch_2015} for groups of 8 GPUs.
 BYOL (SwAV) is trained for 300 (100) epochs in the medium setting and 1000 (800) epochs in the full setting.
 See Appendix \ref{app:training_details} for more details.

-Following the current convention in SSL, we use a standard ResNet-50 architecture in all experiments (SSL and supervised) unless otherwise noted.